Weiyuan-Lane/detect-secrets-docker/README.md

 ## Running this in your own CI pipelines

-If your CI uses docker images, you can build a custom image for your CI:
+If your CI uses docker images, you can build a custom image for your CI (amend the tag according to your image repository requirements):

 ```
 docker build -f Dockerfile.ci -t detect-secrets-docker-ci:latest .